WELCOME TO KINDERGARTEN ORIENTATION

 - What should my child wear to school?

 “Play clothes” and comfortable shoes are appropriate dress for kindergarten.
 Your child should feel comfortable working on art projects, sitting on the floor, playing outdoors and in the gym.
 Pants and belts they can manage themselves are also important so they can be independent in the bathroom.
 (We tend to discourage flip flops.
 It is difficult for the students to manipulate the play structures while wearing flip flops.)
-You are welcome to pack a spare outfit to leave in the backpack just in case.
+You are welcome to pack a spare outfit to leave in the backpack just in case there is a toileting accident.

 - What supplies does my child need?